Peachy Moose Squares

 Directions:

-4. Add the peach mixture to a medium bowl, and combine with the gelatine.
+6. Pour the blended peach mixture into a medium bowl and mix well with the dissolved gelatin.

-6. Using your mixer, beat the mixture on high speed until it becomes light and fluffy and nearly doubles in size. .
+8. Using a mixer on high speed, beat the thickened mixture until it becomes light and fluffy, nearly doubling in size.

 Rehydration:

-This is a great treat freeze dried, but it can be rehydrated and it will set back up.
+This is a great freeze dried sweet treat!
+It can also be rehydrated and it will set back up.

-1. Add 8/40 (medium tray) of product to a bowl, and add ¼-⅓ C of boiling water.
+Add 8 squares to a bowl and combine with ¼-⅓ C of boiling water.
 Stir until all clumps are dissolved.

-3. If you want it thinner more applesauce consistency add ½ C of boiling water
+If you want it thinner, more of an applesauce consistency, add ½ C of boiling water.

 Cycle times & rehydration for reference only.
 Your results may vary.